benoitsan/BBUncrustifyPlugin-Xcode/README.md

 #### Compiled Version

-* The easiest way to install the plugin is to [download the last available release](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode/releases) (Click on the **green button** corresponding to the last version).
+* The easiest way to install the plugin is to [download the lastest release](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode/releases/latest).
 * Unzip and copy `UncrustifyPlugin.xcplugin` to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 * Relaunch Xcode after the copy.